crate/cratedb-toolkit/doc/cfr/systable.md

 `"case0815"."is-columns"`.
 The `ddl/` subtree is plain SQL for you to read or replay yourself; `sys-import` does not consume it.

+`sys-import` exits non-zero when any table did not restore in full.
+Every table is attempted regardless, so a partial restore is still usable, and each shortfall is logged with the cluster's own reason and the number of rows it accounts for.

+### Where a restored table differs from the system table

+A restored table exists to carry the exported rows, and a few columns hold values that CrateDB will not index.
+Those columns are declared unindexed in the bundle:
+`sys.segments.attributes`, `sys.sessions.settings` and `sys.users.session_settings`
+as `OBJECT(IGNORED)`, because their keys are named after codec and cluster settings and therefore contain dots, which an indexed object forbids in a sub-column name;
+and `sys.cluster.state`, which holds a compressed copy of the whole cluster state, with `INDEX OFF STORAGE WITH (columnstore = false)`, because it outgrows Lucene's maximum term length of 32766 bytes.
+The values round-trip verbatim, but filtering, sorting and aggregating on them is a full scan.

 ## Bundle layout

 ```text